Current Positions Available

 We are looking for a part time Shelter / Hotline Advocate in our Taylor County office.
 The Hotline Advocate responds to incoming calls on the hotline from victims, advocates, service providers and the general public.
 The Hotline Advocate provides crisis intervention, referrals, information and problem solving, and shelter screenings to all callers.
 Candidates must have a strong understanding on the dynamics of domestic and sexual violence.
 Bachelor’s degree preferred.
 Bilingual preferred.

-The Hotline Advocate responds to incoming calls on the hotline from victims, advocates, service providers and the general public.
-The Hotline Advocate provides crisis intervention, referrals, information and problem solving, and shelter screenings to all callers.
-Candidates must have a strong understanding on the dynamics of domestic and sexual violence.
-Bachelor’s degree preferred.
-We are also seeking a part-time overnight Hotline advocate.
+We are seeking candidates for full-time employment, which will include weekends.
+The Hotline/Shelter Advocate responds to incoming calls on the hotlinee from victims, advocates, service providers and the general public.
+The Hotline/Shelter Advocate provides crisis, supportive counseling, service management, referrals, informaion, maintain cleanliness of the shelter, shelter screenings and safety planning to all callers.
+Candidates must have a strong understanding about the dynamics of domestic and sexual violence.
+Bachelor's degree preferred.
+We are also seeking a full-time overnight advocate, which will include weekends.
 Bilingual preferred.

 Sexual Violence Therapist